-The Reading Hospital Gastroenterology Fellowship Program will provide training for its fellows for a career in the clinical practice of gastroenterology.
-This will be through a combination of clinical training and research to produce high quality gastroenterologists for the future.
-We will utilize multiple educational tools and a diverse curriculum.
-All fellows will achieve a level of excellence in the area of patient care, medical knowledge, communication skills and practice-based learning.
-All fellows will get training to develop and master the skills of gastroenterology and hepatic consultation, endoscopic diagnosis and treatment of gastric and hepatic diseases and continuity of care.
+The Reading Hospital Gastroenterology Fellowship Program provides training for fellows in the clinical practice of gastroenterology.
+Our combination of clinical training and research produces high quality gastroenterologists for the future.
+We utilize multiple educational tools and a diverse curriculum.
+All fellows aim to achieve a level of excellence in the areas of patient care, medical knowledge, communication skills and practice-based learning.
+Fellows will be trained to develop and master the skills of gastroenterology and hepatic consultation, endoscopic diagnosis and treatment of gastric and hepatic diseases and continuity of care.

-This will include both inpatient and outpatient education at the Reading Hospital and inpatient care at the Pottstown Hospital.
-The fellow will also have protected time devoted to research.
-The gastroenterology fellow will be involved at every level of patient care – usually as a first contact.
-At both sites, patient care will be a cooperation between the gastroenterology fellow and faculty physician.
-As the fellow advances in his or her training, the fellow will take on more of a leadership role.
+Gastroenterology fellows will receive 36 months of training that includes both inpatient and outpatient education at Reading Hospital.
+Fellows will also have protected time devoted to research.
+The gastroenterology fellow will be involved at every level of patient care – usually as first contact.
+Patient care is provided in cooperation between the gastroenterology fellow and the faculty physician.
+As each fellow advances in his or her training, they will take on more leadership roles.
 Fellows will get extensive training in standard endoscopy procedures.
 They will also have exposure to advanced endoscopic procedures.
-In addition to gastroenterology education, fellows will get extensive education in both transplant and non-transplant hepatology at the Reading Hospital.
-Fellows will also have the opportunity for transplant hepatology training at the Albert Einstein Medical Center in Philadelphia as an elective.
+In addition to gastroenterology education, fellows will get extensive education in both transplant and non-transplant hepatology at Reading Hospital.
+Fellows will also have the opportunity for transplant hepatology training at Albert Einstein Medical Center in Philadelphia as an elective.

-Reading Hospital offers a distinctive training environment for the gastroenterology fellow.
-The Reading Hospital and its peripheral sites serve an urban, suburban and rural diverse patient population.
-Fellows will have the opportunity to see a wide range of both acute and chronic gastric and hepatic diseases, usually providing the initial and subsequent management.
-Continuity of care will be a cornerstone of the gastroenterology training.
-The fellows will be taught from faculty members who are part of a very successful private practice.
-Faculty members will be role models/mentors to the fellows.
+Reading Hospital offers a distinctive training environment for gastroenterology fellows.
+Reading Hospital and its peripheral sites serve an urban, suburban, rural, and diverse patient population.
+Fellows will have the opportunity to see a wide range of acute and chronic gastric and hepatic diseases, usually providing initial and subsequent management.
+Continuity of care is a cornerstone of gastroenterology training.
+Fellows are taught by faculty members established in very successful private practices, who serve as role models/mentors for the fellows.

 Video: Gastroenterology Fellowship